vaskoGut/Learning/README.md

    ______________

 6. ### what is dom
-   **Document Object Model** - is interface that treats HTML as a tree structure, in which each node is object representing a part of the document.
+   **Document Object Model** - is interface, representation that treats HTML as a tree structure, in which each node is object representing a part of the document.
 DOM defines a way nodes are accessed and manipulated.
    ![image](https://github.com/vaskoGut/Learning/assets/7413864/6c69442b-2d90-40a8-898d-f3e9d695c19a)
    **Virtual DOM** - it's virtual copy of DOM, with help of it preformance is improved.
 With help of that we update only necessary things in DOM, not rebuilding all DOM tree.
    React **Reconciliation** process of updating DOM.
 It updates the virtual DOM first and then uses the diffing algorithm to make efficient and optimized updates in the Real DOM.